Telegram Channel Link: Paid Access Entry Point

 Invite links are the mechanism that controls who enters your private channel.
 For paid channels, the invite link is the final step after payment — the key that unlocks the door.
 Understanding how Telegram’s invite link system works helps you avoid the most common mistakes that cost creators money.

-Standard Telegram invite links have two settings: a usage limit (how many people can use the link) and an expiration time.
+Standard Telegram invite links have two configurable settings: a usage limit (how many people can use the link) and an expiration time.
 A link set to 1 use and 24-hour expiry is effectively a single-use key.
 That is exactly what Paprika generates after each payment — a unique, time-limited invite link per fan.

 If you are managing links manually without a tool, here is what you are signing up for: